• Days

 When is the TDS Statement issued and by whom u/s 194J?

 TDS statement, known as Form 16A is issued by the specified person who is required to deduct TDS.
 Form 16A is issued to the deductee (i.e., whose TDS is deducted from the income).
-Given below are the due dates of issuing the TDS certificate:
+Given below are the due dates for issuing the TDS certificate:

 Particulars Due Date